nic0michael/instruction-processing-service/readme.md

-This is a different concept in Microservices where the code to be executed by this Microservice is sent to the Microservice by an InstructionRequest Multiple instructionScripts send in a InstructionRequest are each executed thi their own ForthProcessor thread.
+This is a different concept in Microservices where the code to be executed by this Microservice is sent to the Microservice by an InstructionRequest Multiple instructionScripts send in a InstructionRequest are each executed in their own ForthProcessor thread.

 ## Technical Descrption
 We deliver a Spring Boot Microservice running Java 8